Gravitational Sedimentation Calculator

 There is confusion between "dispersions" which are supposed to settle over time and "solutions" which don't.
 The distinction is false - the same sized nanoparticle and large molecule will settle with exactly the same rules, eventually reaching a steady, exponentially increasing concentration gradient.
 These rules aren't, at first, intuitive so the app illustrates what happens in a column of the right length, left undisturbed for the right length of time.

 The calculations here are based on the famous Mason & Weaver1 paper from 1924.
-We have a column length l, a particle (or molecule) of radius r (and therefore volume V=4/3πr³) and density ρ (here assumed always to be larger than that of the solvent, with the difference being δ).
+We have a column length l, a particle (or molecule) of radius r (and therefore volume V=4/3πr³) and density ρ (I use the absolute value of the difference, δ, so lighter particles seem to fall down...).
 For those with large polymers and biomaterials of known MWt, you can use the estimator2 to find an appropriate equivalent radius.
 The solvent viscosity is η and the initial (relative) concentration is 1 down the length of the column.
+The temperature used for the kT value is fixed at 298 as its effect is small for typical cases.

 A key trick in the Werts algorithm is to define a characteristic height, z0 which we can calculate directly from our inputs: